LordEvron/lordevron.github.io/_posts/2018-04-02-old-school-hacks-2.md

 This transducer converted the electrical signal into a magnetic field, which was then picked up by the car's cassette player and amplified through the speakers.
 The system worked beautifully for years, and the sound quality was surprisingly good.
 I did encounter some issues with auto-reverse on certain car radios, which I eventually resolved.
-I can't recall exactly how—perhaps gluing a wheel or using a rubber band to connect them (I was only 15 at the time, so it's been a while!).
+I can't recall exactly how, perhaps gluing a wheel or using a rubber band to connect them (I was only 15 at the time, so it's been a while!).
 Interestingly, years later, I saw a commercial version of my modified cassette in an electronics store!
 Someone had actually turned it into a product.

 That's the story of the cassette adapter.
-I found a ton of other projects in that drawer—a fake fire simulator with LEDs and transistors, variable power chargers, an earthquake detector with an alarm, and more.
+I found a ton of other projects in that drawer: a fake fire simulator with LEDs and transistors, variable power chargers, an earthquake detector with an alarm, and more.
 But this particular hack was one of my favorites.